SubstructureOne/kestrel-docs/docs/Developers/files.md

 In line with the [Self Managed Database](../Pillars/selfmanageddb) pillar, users have full access to the files associated with the applications they use.
-Be aware when developing your application that power users may decide to add, modify, or delete files within your applications sub-prefix on their own accord.
+Be aware when developing your application that power users may decide to add, modify, or delete files within your application's sub-prefix on their own accord.

 ## API